 In this case, Emil seems to take a leaflet out of Neville's book here; over time, Emil loses the coward part of himself, even pulling a few moments of role reversal on Marta when the latter isn't up to her best (the pair lampshade this in an aptly named skit named "Role Reversal").
 In fact, in the very last chapter of the game, he out and out seals away the Ratatosk side of his personality, and you get to play as Emil himself in battles from that point onward.

-Even more so in "Super Mario Adventures" where, after being kidnapped by Bowser, she easily breaks herself out, finds out Mario has been captured trying to rescue her and proceeds to break back in and rescue Mario.
+Princess Peach when she decides to fight.
+In "Super Mario Adventures" where, after being kidnapped by Bowser, she easily breaks herself out, finds out Mario has been captured trying to rescue her and proceeds to break back in and rescue Mario.
 Likewise, in Super Princess Peach, Mario and Luigi are captured and the whole kingdom is thrown into chaos because of out of control emotions, but Peach saves the day.

 Wario seems to be nothing but a fat, greedy slob with clumsy tricks that almost never work out.
 Then when his money is stolen (or he sees the opportunity to get more), he goes piledriving dinosaurs and beating the Artifact of Doom so hard, it cries before exploding.

 UDON played with this in the Street Fighter Legends, where Dan briefly managed to tap into the Dark Hadou, only to trip and fall on his face before he could attack.